kedarjoyner/kedarjoyner.github.io/content/posts/helpful-hugo-resources.md

 ## Auto deploying a Hugo site to Github Pages

-Okay, this was an absolute b*t$h to figure out but my site now auto-deploys to my `gh-page`s branch using `Git Workflows/Actions`, but it was a pain to figure out.
+Okay, this was an absolute b*t$h to figure out but my site now auto-deploys to my `gh-page`s branch using Git Workflows/Actions, but it was a pain to figure out.

-I hope this code can be useful to you.
+First, follow Hugo's tutorial on how to [host on GitHub](https://gohugo.io/hosting-and-deployment/hosting-on-github/).

+Second, make sure your